Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Method

-\textbf{Appearance modeling.} As highlighted in \Cref{sec:intro}, multi-date satellite imagery exhibits significant appearance variations due to global illumination changes, seasonal factors, and transient objects, as illustrated in \Cref{fig:framework}(a).
-Following WildGaussians~\citep{kulhanek2024wildgaussians}, we use trainable per-image embeddings $\{e_j\}_{j=1}^N$ (with $N$ training images) to handle varying illumination and atmospheric conditions.
-We also employ trainable per-Gaussian embeddings $g_i$ to capture localized appearance changes like shadow variations.
-A lightweight MLP $f$ computes affine color transformation parameters $(\beta,\gamma)$ as $(\beta,\gamma) = f(e_j,g_i,\bar{c}_i),$ where $e_j$ is the per-image embedding, $g_i$ is the per-Gaussian embedding, and $\bar{c}_i$ denotes the 0-th order spherical harmonics (SH).
-Finally, the transformed color $\tilde{c}_i$ is then computed as $\tilde{c}_i(\mathbf{r}) = \gamma \cdot \hat{c}_i(\mathbf{r}) + \beta,$ and used in the 3DGS rasterizer.
-To prevent modeling the appearance changes as view-dependent effects, we limit SH to zero and first-order terms.
+Multi-date satellite imagery exhibits significant appearance variations due to global illumination changes, seasonal factors, and transient objects (\Cref{fig:framework}(a)).
+Following WildGaussians~\cite{kulhanek2024wildgaussians}, we use trainable per-image embeddings $\{e_j\}_{j=1}^N$ (with $N$ input images) to handle varying illumination.
+We also employ trainable per-Gaussian embeddings $g_i$ to capture localized appearance changes, \eg shadow variations.
+A lightweight MLP $f$ computes affine color transformation parameters $(\beta,\gamma)$ as $(\beta,\gamma) = f(e_j,g_i,\bar{c}_i),$ where $e_j$ is the per-image embedding, $g_i$ is the per-Gaussian embedding, and $\bar{c}_i$ denotes the zeroth-order spherical harmonics (SH).
+Let $\hat{c}_i(\mathbf{r})$ be the i-th Gaussian’s view-dependent color conditioned on the ray direction $\mathbf{r}$.
+The transformed color $\tilde{c}_i$ is computed as $\tilde{c}_i(\mathbf{r}) = \gamma \cdot \hat{c}_i(\mathbf{r}) + \beta$.
+To avoid modeling the appearance changes as view-dependent effects, we limit SH coefficients to zero- and first-order terms.
+At inference, we fuse the learned appearance into a standard 3DGS by selecting a fixed image embedding $e^*$ and evaluating $f(e^*, g_i, \bar{c}_i)$ for every Gaussian to compute a static color.
+The embeddings and MLP are then discarded, yielding a portable representation compatible with standard 3DGS renderers and enabling real-time rendering at 60~FPS (1920$\times$1080) on a MacBook Pro M4 Pro.